jwbnw/CoinTick/readme.md

 ## Running the tests

-We use [Jest](https://jestjs.io/) to run tests and provide code coverage.
+We use [Jest](https://jestjs.io/) and [Enzyme](https://airbnb.io/enzyme/docs/guides/react-native.html) to run tests and provide code coverage.
 To run the test suite just run the "jest" command from within the project directory structure.

 ## Built With